 Size is a big advantage soundbars have.
 Not everyone has enough room for a complete sound system, and this is where the sound bar becomes the top solution.
 You can set it in front of the TV and connect them.

 At the same time, a soundbar having only one speaker or channel is a common misconception.
 Soundbars have more than one channel, and you’ll find at least two channels in your soundbar.
 They’re not as big as TV sound systems, but for smaller spaces it’s more than enough.
+The Klipsch Cinema 400, for example, is a 2.1 channel soundbar great for small spaces while providing good surround sound experience.

 Some home entertainment systems are designed to be assembled.
 But if you’re not the type who wants to put together things, then a soundbar is good because it’s easy to place in front or below the TV.